Genivia/ugrep-indexer/README.md

 unlimited repeats `*` and `+` and limit the use of Unicode character classes when possible.
 This reduces the ugrep start-up time (see Q&A below).

-Regex patterns are converted internally by ugrep to hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
-Therefore, first characters of a regex pattern to search are most critical to limit so-called false positive matches that will slow down searching.

 Quick examples
 --------------